 Home to approximately 3,100 licensed hospital beds, Sedgwick County continues to lead the region in healthcare options.
-Within the community, there are 17 individual hospitals, each serving the needs of the community by providing acute, general and specialized care.
-Additionally, Sedgwick County has 50 nursing homes and assisted living facilities for those in need of special care.
-4
+Within the community, there are 17 acute care and free-standing hospitals, each serving the needs of the community by providing acute, general and specialized care.
+Additionally, Sedgwick County has 50 nursing homes and assisted living facilities for those in need of special care.4

-Sedgwick County also provides services to those in need of mental health care as well as addiction services and substance use disorders through Comprehensive Sedgwick Community Care of (COMCARE).
-The Department collaborates with other agencies in the community to provide services.
-Since 2002, the number of consumers in the COMCARE system has continued to increase and is projected to reach an unduplicated count of more than 14,621 in 2015.
+Sedgwick County also provides services to those in need of mental health care as well as addiction services and substance use disorders through Comprehensive Sedgwick Community Care of County (COMCARE).
+The Division collaborates with other agencies in the community to provide services.
+Since 2002, the number of consumers in the COMCARE system has continued to increase; however, the projected unduplicated count for 2016 has decreased to 13,074 compared to the 2015 projection of 14,621.